caiks/TBOT03/README.md

 TBOT03 evidence - behaviour looks different from random, margins, nulls, hit length, decidability, parent? auto turning at walls is another reason why the margins are low

+Also consider if the interest and random models are qualitatively different.
+Certainly the turtlebot behaviour is different.

 -->